own3dh2so4/cursor-beer-glasses/README.md

 ## Features

 - **Responsive Gallery**: Browse through a beautiful grid of beer brand logos
-- **Advanced Filtering System**: 7 combinable filters to explore your collection:
+- **Advanced Filtering System**: 6 combinable filters to explore your collection:
   - 🔍 Search by name
   - 📍 Filter by origin country
-  - 🌍 Filter by continent
   - 🍺 Filter by glass count (single/multiple)
   - 🎁 Filter by acquisition method (bought/gift)
   - 🛍️ Filter by purchase location